Zielona Góra: Wineries

 The city has been known for its wines for centuries.
-It is now one of two places in Poland with wine grape cultivation mainly for white wines (the other being the wine growing region near the town of Warka in Masovia).
+It is now one of two places in Poland with wine grape cultivation mainly for white wines, the other being the wine growing region near the town of Warka in Masovia.
 The first wineries around the city were built in 1314.
 At the Paradyż Abbey near Zielona Góra, monks have been making wine since 1250.
 The number of vineyards at peak production is estimated at 4,000 in the region, with 2,500 in Zielona Góra itself.

 During the communist era wine production was reduced, but since 1990 it has recovered.
 Since 1852, an annual wine festival has taken place in the town.
 Wine is no longer produced in Zielona Góra itself, with the last factory closed in the early 1990s.

 Vodka Luksusowa (namely: Luxury vodka), made from potatoes rather than grain, is produced in distillery in Zielona Góra.
+Jarzębiak, a Polish fruit vodka made from rowan berries and other fruit ingredients, registered as a regional traditional beverage by the Ministry of Agriculture and Rural Development of Poland, is also produced in Zielona Góra.

+Another officially designated traditional beverage is the Zielona Góra beer, with local brewing traditions dating back to the 18th century.

 Climate

-The climate is oceanic (Köppen: Cfb) with some humid continental characteristics (Dfb) in normals previous to 1981–2010.
+The climate is oceanic (Köppen: Cfb).
 Despite being some distance from the sea, western standards as well as air masses are still predominant in the western than eastern, not very different from German cities near the border.

+Demographics

+Sights

+Among the landmarks of Zielona Góra are: